ProsperousHeart/Basics-Boot-Camp/docs/Lessons_Learned/Jupyter_In_mkdocs.md

 - The path parameter might need URL encoding
 - Different interfaces (lab vs notebooks) might handle paths differently

+Had to hide certain things in CI file so it didn't try to run tests against things it shouldn't be.

 ---

 ## The Core Challenge